Privacy Policy

 | HM Revenue & Customs (HMRC) | Tax data (income, expenses, adjustments), fraud prevention headers, UTR, NI number | Statutory MTD submissions on your instruction | Legal obligation (MTD regulations) |

-| Stripe, Inc. | Email address, payment card details (processed directly by Stripe) | Subscription billing | Data Processing Agreement; PCI DSS Level 1; Standard Contractual Clauses for any US transfer |
+| Stripe, Inc. | Email address, payment card details (processed directly by Stripe) | Payment processing | Data Processing Agreement; PCI DSS Level 1; Standard Contractual Clauses for any US transfer |

-| Resend (email delivery) | Email address, notification content | Sending service notifications and deadline reminders | Data Processing Agreement |
+| Postmark (email delivery) | Email address, notification content | Sending service notifications and filing reminders.
+Product updates are sent only if you separately opt in. | Data Processing Agreement |

 | Hetzner Online GmbH | All service data (hosted on Hetzner infrastructure) | Infrastructure hosting | Data Processing Agreement; data stored in EU data centres |